SalomePlatform/adao/doc/using.rst

 :Debug:
     *Required command*.
-This let choose the level of trace and intermediary debug informations.The choices are limited between 0 (for False) and 1 (for True) and available through the GUI.
+This let choose the level of trace and intermediary debug informations.
+The choices are limited between 0 (for False) and 1 (for True) and available through the GUI.

 :InputVariables: